zfir-dev/TypeScriptMate-Training/README.md

 ### HuggingFace TypeScriptModel Demo

-The `HuggingFace TypeScriptModel Demo.ipynb` notebook demonstrates how to load and use your trained TypeScriptMate model for code generation:
+The `HuggingFace TypeScriptModel Demo.ipynb` notebook demonstrates how to load and use the trained TypeScriptMate model for code generation:

 #### Setup Requirements:
 ```bash